 Performs general electrical work, i.e., conduit, wire sizing, pulling wire, and construction.

 Ability to meet deadlines and to concentrate and pay attention to detail.

 Must have sufficient endurance to perform tasks over long periods of time.

 Must be able to handle sensitive related and proprietary information in a confidential manner.

 Performs such individual assignments as management may direct.

-Must follow company policies, procedures, practices, and standards of conduct as outlined in the organization's manuals.
+Must follow company policies, procedures, practices, and standards of conduct as outlined in the company manuals.

 Must maintain professional competence, ethical integrity, knowledge, and skills.